Since 2012, Ventana Wildlife Society has provided

 DIDN'T A FEDERAL JUDGE RECENTLY RULE AGAINST THE ELIGIBILITY CHECKS?

-On April 23, 2020, a federal judge granted an injunction against enforcement of the ammunition purchasing laws of Proposition 63, which require eligibility checks and face to face transfers.
+Recently a federal judge granted an injunction against enforcement of the ammunition purchasing laws of Proposition 63, which require eligibility checks and face to face transfers.
 With this ruling, California residents could once again look forward to ordering factory-loaded ammunition online, and having the ammunition shipped directly to their address.
-However, a day later, the 9th Circuit Court of Appeals granted the state attorney general a stay, thereby halting the injunction and reinstating the restrictions.
+However, the 9th Circuit Court of Appeals granted the state attorney general a hold on the injunction, thereby halting the injunction and reinstating the restrictions.
 Ventana Wildlife Society, as a licensed ammunition vendor, will continue to conduct the eligibility checks and transfer ammunition face to face as the law requires.
 We will review our policies as needed if and when there is further resolution on this matter.

 ARE TURKEY VULTURES ALSO AFFECTED BY LEAD?